-Figure 5.3 View for Photomontage - from the headland
+View for Photomontage - From the Headland

-- The layering of vegetation on the headland, water and sand, foreshore vegetation (on the northern side of the creek) and finally the hills in the distance which meet the sky.
+- meet the sky.
 Buildings are seen nestled between the foreshore vegetation and the hills in the distance. - The view shows how the settlement is surrounded and contained by vegetation; buildings are nestled within nature, with nature dominating built form. - Vegetation meets water, sand and sky. - Buildings are contained within and surrounded by vegetation (top, bottom and to both sides) ie. buildings do not meet water, sand or sky.

 - i.
 Retain the sequence of 'layers' from headland vegetation to sky; vegetation on the headland, water and sand, foreshore vegetation (on the northern side of the creek) and the hills in the distance which meet the sky. - ii.
-Buildings are a component of the visual setting and sit between the foreshore vegetation layer and the hills in the distance layer.
+Building are a component of the visual setting and sit between the foreshore vegetation layer and the hills in the distance layer.

-- 1. Development applications for lots within the visual setting must be accompanied by a photomontage demonstrating impacts and measures to mitigate impacts. - 2.
-Structures on lots within the visual setting may be visible on the mid layer, between the foreshore vegetation layer. - 3.
+- Development applications for lots within the visual setting must be accompanied by a photomontage demonstrating impacts and measures to mitigate impacts. - Structures on lots within the visual setting may be visible on the Mid layer, between the foreshore vegetation layer. - 3.
 Public domain improvements such as picnic shelters, signage, fencing, facilities blocks or the like are not to be located within the visual setting.